-At or around dismissal time, adults are to follow the traffic pattern noted on p.11, or in the noted pamphlet in the link above.
+At or around dismissal time, adults are to follow the traffic pattern noted on p.11, or in the link above.
 Whether walking, or being picked-up, students must leave campus to their safety location following dismissal.
-In helping Mickle be a better neighborhood partner, students continuing to wait after 3:15 p.m. must be seated inside the school building by the office.
+In helping Mickle be a better neighborhood partner, students continuing to wait after 3:15 p.m. must be seated inside the school building.
 "Lingering" or "hanging out" on neighbor property, sidewalk areas, or the Tyrrell Park is not allowed.
 Adults are asked not to send opposite messages from school by arranging the park area as a "waiting to get picked up" location.
-For safety reasons, after 3:15 p.m., adults are asked to come inside the school building to check out their student.
 Students who are staying after school for an activity must leave campus immediately after the activity ends.